 If you’d prefer to use a commercially prepared carpet-cleaning solution, there are plenty of products available.
+We particularly recommend using an enzymatic cleaner because these products are specifically designed to quickly remove pet stains and smells.
 Here are a couple of things to look for when buying stain remover for cat poop:

 Follow the same steps for cleaning your carpet as you would using a DIY cleaner.

 If you are trying to clean an older poop stain, you may need to repeat the process several times.

 Once you have cleaned the cat poop out of your carpet, there’s one more step to add to your cleaning list.
 Using an enzymatic cleaner once the stain is removed will ensure that your cat doesn’t see your carpet as their bathroom.
 Neutralizers, like this one from Nature’s Miracle, are easy to find at most pet stores and will help ensure that your carpet stays stain and smell-free.

 Following the steps in this article will help you remove cat poop stains and smells from your carpet.
 Your next step is to prevent future accidents from occurring.
 Cleaning the litter box regularly can help ensure that your cat goes in the right place.
 If you think that your cat’s accident was due to a health reason, make sure to consult your veterinarian.